The Similarities Between MDs and NDs

-Naturopaths spend nearly 30% more time in a classroom setting, so they go more in-depth on anatomy, physiology, orthopedics and most systems of the body, and they spend a huge chunk of time on nutrition, which MDs barely even touch.
+Naturopaths spend nearly 30% more time in a classroom setting.
+That means they go more in-depth on anatomy, physiology, orthopedics and most systems of the body.
+And they spend a huge chunk of time on nutrition, which MDs barely even touch.

 But medical doctors spend much more time on surgery and radiology (e.g. x-rays and ultrasounds).
 Interestingly, both disciplines spend a similar amount of time on pharmacology (drugs).

 The education begins to differ in year three

-Medical doctors often start to specialize, such as in emergency care, surgery, or oncology (cancer), and they start to see a lot of patients.
-In fact, they spend nearly 60% more time in a clinical setting than do naturopaths, although that time is mostly in just an observational role.
+Medical doctors often start to specialize, such as in emergency care, surgery, or cancer.
+On top of that, they start to see a lot of patients.
+In fact, they spend nearly 60% more time in a clinical setting, although that time is mostly in observation.

 Naturopathic doctors all specialize in the same thing – becoming primary care physicians.
-They also start to see a lot of patients, not only observing but diagnosing and treating them.
-As a result, they’re ready to start treating patients as soon as they graduate.
+They also start to see a lot of patients during their education, not merely observing but also treating them.
+As a result, they’re ready to start working with patients as soon as they graduate.

-But most naturopaths don’t go into residency (naturopathic residencies aren’t funded by the government, so there aren’t many of them in existence), so most medical doctors get a lot more hands-on experience in their specialties when they complete their residencies.
+But most naturopaths don’t go into residency.
+These residencies aren’t funded by the government, so there aren’t many of them.
+That’s why most medical doctors get more hands-on experience in their specialties.

 Which brings us to the topic at hand today…

 When To See A Medical Doctor

 You want to see a medical doctor when you need that speciality of theirs, such as when you:

 - Have an emergency